ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * The service details will include the following view types: summary view, utilization dashboard, and topology view.
 The default should be the Summary View.

 ### Service Details - Summary View
+* Actions can be accessed through the button groups at the top of the page.
+* Custom button groups will be added to the left of the standard button groups.
+Button labels should be included in this view.
 * The properties section at the top of the summary view will be consistent for ALL services.
 ![Image of Detail View for a Service.](img/Services-GenericDetailView.png)
 * Properties will consist of general information, including tags.
 Utilization properties will be excluded from this section and will show up in the dashboard view instead.